Pediatric Pain Psychology Fellowship

 Training

+- Fellows have protected time (1 day per week) to participate in professional development activities and research projects.
 Current research opportunities include characterizing pain and treatment needs in AYA patients, development of treatment groups for the AYA population, understanding demographic and clinical factors that impact treatment recommendations for children presenting to primary care with musculoskeletal pain, the effectiveness of interdisciplinary treatment on child and family functioning, understanding predictors of chronic pain in children and tracking long-term outcomes, and the role of psychological factors on treatment efficacy.
-Development of independent project is encouraged.
+Development of independent projects is encouraged.
 Fellows will have supervision for professional development and research projects and will have support to attend national conferences.

-In addition to training at the outpatient clinic and intensive outpatient rehabilitation program, the fellow will be provided the opportunity to train in clinical hypnosis by attending the 3-day training offered by the National Pediatric Hypnosis Training Institute (NPHTI) and biofeedback training.
+- In addition to training at the outpatient clinic and intensive outpatient rehabilitation program, the fellow will be provided the opportunity to train in clinical hypnosis by attending the 3-day training offered by the National Pediatric Hypnosis Training Institute (NPHTI) and an online biofeedback certification training.
 Fellows also participate in seminars and lectures at the Departments of Anesthesia, and throughout the School of Medicine.
-Please note training opportunities and conferences may be converted to remote delivery and could also be cancelled to optimize safety guidelines as they relate to COVID-19 safety restrictions.

 Living in the San Francisco Bay Area